itaedel/Benefits-In-A-Click/readme.md

   - HTML file for the client-side of the application.

 - **database_handler.py**
-  - Python script for handling database operations, including creating and managing the database of benefits.
+  - Python script for handling database operations, including creating and managing the database of benefits and running the crawlers.

 - **script.js**
   - JavaScript file for client-side functionality.
 It is included in `client_side.html` to handle interactive features on the user interface.